hydra3333/Pi4NAS64/README.md

 ## Pre-Installaton stuff which must setup first

-1. Ensure our USB3 disks are *not* yet plugged into the Pi4
+1. Ensure our USB3 drives are *not* yet plugged into the Pi4

 2. Install and configure our Raspberry Pi4 4Gb or 8Gb
    - Install 32-bit Raspberry Pi O/S and configure it to how we like it